wallarm/product-documentation/docs/admin-en/installation-nginx-en.md

 # Installing as a Dynamic Module for NGINX

 !!! warning "Commercial NGINX Plus and Open Source NGINX"
-    The instructions in this section address the filter node installation as a dynamic module for the free open-source NGINX.
+    This instruction addresses the filter node installation as a dynamic module for the open-source `stable` NGINX.
+    Wallarm module for NGINX does not work with the `mainline` version of open-source NGINX.

     If you are running the commercial NGINX Plus, you need a different set of instructions.
 See [Installing with NGINX Plus](installation-nginxplus-en.md).

 If you have a running NGINX installed in your network infrastructure, you can install Wallarm as a dynamic module for NGINX.

 ## Use with Official vs. Custom Builds of NGINX